-Rosenfeld Injury Lawyers represents people with auto window and windshield glass injuries from Chicago car accidents.
+Rosenfeld Injury Lawyers LLC represents people with auto window and windshield glass injuries from Chicago car accidents.
 Talk to one of our attorneys without cost or obligation to learn how we can help you recover compensation for these injuries without any out-of-pocket expenses.

 A Typical Broken Glass Injury

 Injury from broken glass is usually the result of the forces generated by the car crash.
 Two vehicles colliding at slow speeds can create a catastrophic problem involving the glass.
 Even though new car designs by automotive manufacturers include windshields that are equipped not to shatter, the design is not always effective during high-velocity crashes.